Scare-BnB/Overlooked-Hotels-Docs/README.md

 Our accommodation booking website is designed for individuals seeking a hassle-free and convenient way to plan and book their stays.
 Whether you're a business traveler in need of efficient lodging solutions, a family planning a vacation, or an individual embarking on a spontaneous getaway, our platform caters to a diverse audience looking for simplicity in the accommodation booking process.
 With a user-friendly interface and an array of options, our target audience includes anyone seeking a reliable and straightforward platform to discover and reserve accommodations that suit their unique preferences and travel needs.

+Our target audience also encompasses forward-thinking business owners within the hospitality industry seeking to embrace technology for a competitive edge.
+Tailored for entrepreneurs keen on modernizing their accommodation management approach, our platform caters to those eager to increase online bookings.
+Our platform enables business owners to efficiently manage bookings, attract a broader customer base, and transition into the era of online accommodation reservations.

 ### Tech stack

 Our application harnesses a robust and innovative tech stack to deliver a seamless and immersive user experience.
 Leveraging the power of modern web development, we employ HTML and CSS for a visually engaging and responsive interface.
 The dynamic client-side interactions are crafted using JavaScript, ensuring a fluid and interactive user journey.